Toynbee tiles: Creator

 In the 2011 documentary Resurrect Dead: The Mystery of the Toynbee Tiles, artist and Toynbee Tile enthusiast Justin Duerr said that he considered the tiles to be the work of a single person and attributed them to the reclusive Philadelphia resident Severino "Sevy" Verna.
 Duerr believed Verna used the name "James Morasco" as an alias.
 The streets surrounding Verna's residence were littered with small "proto-tiles" that Duerr believed were tests, and ham radio enthusiasts reported Verna might have broadcast a message via short wave radio about his theories.
-Based on comments from Verna's neighbors about him driving a car without a passenger seat, Durr suspected Verna placed the tiles through a hole in the floor of his car.
+Based on comments from Verna's neighbors about him driving a car without a passenger seat, Duerr suspected Verna placed the tiles through a hole in the floor of his car.

 New tiles have been seen in Philadelphia since 2003.
 Between 2002 and 2007, many such tiles displayed a different font and styling than the older tiles and tended to leave out words that were found on the originals: "raise" is often substituted for "resurrect," and prepositions are frequently omitted.
 Beginning in 2007, tiles were discovered in Philadelphia that are quite similar to the original tiles, leading some to believe that everything has been the work of the same person throughout the life of the tile phenomenon.
 The font and message are the same as the old ones, and the subtext is a return to some of the older ideas as well.
 These tiles were glued with a thicker layer of asphalt glue or sealant than older ones.

 Usage

 Deployment

 Toynbee-tile enthusiast Justin Duerr claims to have once found and examined a newly installed tile.
 This new tile was wrapped in tar paper and placed on a busy street early in the morning.
-From this find and other evidence, Duerr believes that the pressure exerted by automobiles driving over the tile for weeks on end pushes the tile into the road surface.
+From this find and other evidence, Duerr believes that the pressure exerted by cars driving over the tile for weeks on end pushes the tile into the road surface.
 Eventually, the tar paper wears away, exposing the message.

-A Toynbee-tile enthusiast website reported a tile found in Pittsburgh that included deployment instructions, which the reader transcribed as "linoleum, asphalt glue (?) in several layers, then placing tar paper over it so that car wheels won't mess it up, and apparently the heat of the sun on the tar paper will bake it into the street."
-This tile was located near the Pittsburgh Hilton and has since been paved over.